-If you have Professional, Ultimate, or Enterprise version of Windows, you can make this tweak in an easier way.
+If you have the Professional, Ultimate, or Enterprise version of Windows, you can make this tweak in an easier way.
 Most Windows users won’t have this option and will have to use the registry-editing method above.
-Both of these tweaks work in the same way, but the group policy editor is a bit more user-friendly.
+Both of these tweaks work in the same way, but the Group Policy Editor is a bit more user-friendly.

 First, open the Local Group Policy Editor.
-Press Windows Key + R to open the Run dialog, typegpedit.msc into the dialog box, and press Enter to open it.
+Press Windows Key + R to open the Run dialog and type gpedit.msc into the dialog box and press Enter to open it.